How does our inner drive liberate in life: by a job or profession?

 She replied, “My work is very simple, how to build trust in public.
 Not only in the sanitary pad business but in any business, all marketing people try to build trust in the public.
 That’s what we all do.”

-“In your work as a scientist, probably you largely depend on yourself, your knowledge and skill, but in my work, I’m mostly dependent on others, mostly in public,” she commented.
+“In your work as a scientist, probably, you largely depend on yourself, your knowledge and skill, but in my work, I’m mostly dependent on others, mostly in public,” she commented.

 “Exactly, you are right, the majority of my work is solitary and bench work” I nodded.

-In response to my smile in the beginning, I’d noticed her smile was very attractive with her upper half clean and shiny teeth.
+In response to my smile in the beginning, I’d noticed her smile was very attractive with her upper half very clean and shiny teeth.

 Smile is an amazing human expression.